Dave-MK/legends-of-asgard/README2.md

 + #### Tools

-    - [Compress PNG](https://compresspng.com/) was used to compress JPEG images.
+    - [Compress PNG](https://compresspng.com/) was used to compress PNG images.
-    - [Convert PNG to WEBP](https://compresspng.com/) was used to compress JPEG images.
+    - [Convert PNG to WEBP](https://compresspng.com/) was used to convert PNG images to WEBP.
-    - [Convert WEBP to AVIF](https://compresspng.com/) was used to compress JPEG images.
+    - [Convert WEBP to AVIF](https://compresspng.com/) was used to convert WEBP images to AVIF.
-    - [Coolers](https://coolors.co/) was used to create the color palette.
+    - [Coolers](https://coolors.co/) & [Adobe Color](https://compresspng.com/) were used to create the color palette.
-    - [Adobe Color](https://compresspng.com/) was used to compress JPEG images.

 ---